Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 #### General Genetic Prediction

-  Packages supporting genetic prediction from pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], [lme4qtl][], [pedigreemm][], [qgtools][] and the licensed software [asreml](https://www.vsni.co.uk/software/asreml).
+Packages supporting genetic prediction using mixed models augmented with pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], [lme4qtl][], [pedigreemm][], [qgtools][], [cpgen][] and the licensed software [asreml](https://www.vsni.co.uk/software/asreml).
 Many of these packages have built-in functionality for data preparation steps including data imputation and calculation of the relationship matrices.
 [AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationship matrices and [statgenIBD][] can calculate IBD probabilities for biparental, three and four-way crosses. [breedR][] is a general purpose package for performing quantitative genetic analyses.
 For polyploids, [polyBreedR][] provides convenience functions to facilitate the use of genome-wide markers for breeding autotetraploid species, and its functionality also extends to diploids.

 ### Crop Modelling